|BLOCKS by SIZE||6" Quilt Blocks|

 Free Quilt Block Pattern

 The Birds in the Air quilt block is an old favourite.
 I like it because of the geometry -- being the "math nerd" that I am.
+And speaking of math -- take note of the directional nature of the block.
+With 90 degree roations in single or groupings of the blocks, you can design a variety of stunning quilts -- as evidenced on the following page.

 This four patch quilt block is made entirely of half square triangles, using two different sizes of those patches.
 You will be a master of this unit in no time when you make all the patches necessary for your quilt.